Malik-Shah I: Conquest of Yemen (1092)

-Campaign of Anatolia
+Campaign in Anatolia

 In his book "Turkey in the Time of the Seljuks (Turkish: Selçuklular Zamanında Türkiye)," medieval historian Osman Turan states that some primary sources indicate that Malik-Shah personally campaigned in Anatolia.
 After making conquests in Anatolia, especially in Konya, Aksaray, Kayseri, and Antakya, Malik-Shah laid siege to Constantinople, imposed a tax of 1,000,000 gold coins on the Byzantine Empire, ceded the conquered territories to Suleiman Shah, and ordered the conquest of Egypt and the Maghreb before returning.
 However, Osman Turan views this information, derived from primary sources, with skepticism due to the lack of sufficient data.
 Some historians who examine these events also agree with Osman Turan's views.
 Some historians also mention this situation.